Kidwellite: Oriented intergrowths

 Several authors reported kidwellite having epitaxial intergrowths with iron phosphates.
 In the Rotläufchen mine, Germany, Dietrich found kidwellite needles on the face of hydrothermally altered rockbridgeite in 1978.
 Keller reported a similar finding from Namibia in 1985, where he discovered older rockbridgeites with oriented overgrowths of fibrous kidwellite on it.
 In 1995, Walenta described dufrénite crystals that grade into kidwellite at their tip.
 The aforementioned mineralogist – among Theye – in 2001, observed the fibrous kidwellite grading into laubmannite.
-The similarities between the structure of kidwellite and laubmannite, and other fibrous iron phosphates explains the reported epitaxial intergrowths.
+The similarities between the structure of kidwellite and laubmannite, and other fibrous iron phosphates, explains the reported epitaxial intergrowths.

 Discovery and locality

 Kidwellite was described from novaculite deposits in Arkansas by Moore and Ito.
 Even though there are numerous occurrences of the mineral, kidwellite does not have mamy more studies on it other than the one made by the two aforementioned mineralogists.
 It is a late-stage or a secondary mineral.
 It usually occurs in phosphate-bearing iron deposits, as a replacement of beraunite and rockbridgeite.
-Kidwellite can be found in Arkansas, USA, in the Coon Creek mine and the Three Oak Gap in Polk County.
+Kidwellite can be found in Arkansas, US, in the Coon Creek mine and the Three Oak Gap in Polk County.
 It can also be found in Alabama, Brazil, Namibia, England, Germany, Australia, and a few more countries.
 It can be associated with rockbridgeite, beraunite, strengite, cacoxenite, chalcosiderite, eleonorite, and dufrénite.